 Today, less than 8 percent of the oceans are legally protected, and only 2 percent are really off-limits for fishing and other human activities.
 A global target of 10 percent by 2020 has not been reached, also not in Europe.

 But this year, governments from all over the world will have another chance to make up for that.
-They will meet on 11 to 24 October at the United Nations Biodiversity Conference to agree on new ways to protect and restore nature, both on land and in the oceans.
+They will meet at the United Nations Biodiversity Conference to agree on new ways to protect and restore nature, both on land and in the oceans.

 To achieve such a global ocean protection deal, European Union ministers must take the lead.
 Here is where you can help to save our oceans.